MillenniumDB/wukong-engine/README.md

 ### Engine Configuration

-The engine can be configured by editing the `config.toml` file that is present in the `config/` directory of the project.
-The configuration file comes with default settings to run the engine normally, but you can customize it to suit your needs.
+The engine configuration is managed through a **TOML** file, which can be **optionally provided** as a command-line argument when running the program.
+If no custom configuration is specified, the engine will use the default configuration located at `config/default.toml`, using the default values for all parameters and running the entire pipeline.

 > ⚙️ For more information on the available configuration options, refer to the [Configuration](docs/configuration.md) documentation.